 It is vital that they give you a bid proposal in advance to see if they come within your budget.
 The contractor should also be willing to provide a written contract that explains in detail the work that they intend to do, the materials to be used and the estimated cost of labor.

-To get on top of the mold or asbestos in your home, reach out to Advanced Remediation Solutions, in Edmonton, Alberta.
-We are experts in removing mold safely and have over fifteen years of experience in improving the air quality of our clients.
-Our services include remediation, mold testing, mold removal, asbestos abatement, asbestos removal, asbestos testing, and hazardous material removal.
+To get on top of the mould or asbestos in your home, reach out to Advanced Remediation Solutions, in Edmonton, Alberta.
+We are experts in removing mould safely and have over fifteen years of experience in improving the air quality of our clients.
+Our services include remediation, mould testing, mould removal, asbestos abatement, asbestos removal, asbestos testing, and hazardous material removal.